-- 7. Officers who reasonably believe that a person, under investigative detention during a field interview, may pose a threat to their safety shall conduct a frisk or pat-down search of the detainee's outer clothing for weapons. - 8.
+- 7. Officers who reasonably believe that a person, under investigative detention during a field interview, may pose a threat to their safety shall conduct a frisk or pat-down search of the detainee's outer clothing for weapons.
+If an officer of the same sex as the detainee is not available, a limited pat down outside of the clothing may be carefully conducted with the blade or back of the hand.
+This pat down is conducted to locate weapons and/or contraband and should, if possible, be conducted in the presence of a second officer and must be recorded on the officer's in-car video system and/or body cam. - 8.
 Officers conducting cursory frisks may seize an object when it becomes immediately apparent, with knowledge gleaned from the officer's sense of touch, that probable cause exists to believe the object is seizeable, known as the plain feel doctrine. - 9.
 If during the field interview, it becomes apparent that there is probable cause to believe that the detainee has committed a criminal offense, the detainee may then be placed under arrest.